instructor-ai/instructor/docs/blog/posts/full-fastapi-visibility.md

 }'
 ```

-We can see that Pydantic has nicely logged for us the result of our `UserDetail` schema validation
+We can see that Pydantic has nicely logged for us the validation result of our openai call here.
+Just right above, we also have the result of the OpenAI call.

 ![Pydantic Validation](img/logfire-sync-pydantic-validation.png)